-- Disposed of;
+- · Disposed of;

-- Intended to be disposed of; or
+- · Intended to be disposed of; or

-- Required to be disposed of by the provisions of national law or this Convention (Article 11.2).
+- · Required to be disposed of by the provisions of national law or this Convention.
+(Article 11.2)

 - i.
-In this context, the term "mercury compounds" is broadly defined to mean any substance containing mercury and other chemicals separable only through chemical reactions (Article 2.e). - ii.
+In this context, the term "mercury compounds" is broadly defined to mean any substance containing mercury and other chemicals separable only through chemical reactions.
+(Article 2.e) - ii.
 The "relevant threshold" for mercury waste is still undefined.
-The COP will define the threshold in collaboration with the Basel Convention (Article 11.2).
-There is no deadline in the Convention for this threshold determination but the INC was charged with developing thresholds for COP consideration as resources allow. - iii.
-The relevant definitions of waste-related terms under Article 11 are the same definitions that would apply under the Basel Convention (Article 11.1).
-Thus, the term "disposal" under the Minamata Convention has the same definition as the Basel Convention's definition of disposal.
+The COP will define the threshold in collaboration with the Basel Convention.
+(Article 11.2) There is no deadline in the Convention for determining this threshold. - iii.
+The relevant definitions of waste-related terms under Article 11 are the same definitions that would apply under the Basel Convention (Article 11.1).47 Thus, the term "disposal" under the Minamata Convention has the same definition as the Basel Convention's definition of disposal.
 The Basel Convention defines disposal "as any operation specified in Annex IV."
-Annex IV of the Basel Convention enumerates various disposal operations.
+48 Annex IV of the Basel Convention enumerates various disposal operations.
+49 - iv.

-iv.
 Article 11 does not define "intent to dispose", nor does it provide criteria that will help ascertain intent.
 The Basel Convention likewise has no definition for the phrase "intent to dispose".
 This is an issue which may require clarification in the future.